Skip to content

 What it does

-Enforce comparing typeof expressions against valid strings
+Enforce comparing typeof expressions against valid strings.

 Why is this bad?

+For a vast majority of use cases, the result of the typeof operator is one of the following string literals: "undefined", "object", "boolean", "number", "string", "function", "symbol", and "bigint".
 It is usually a typing mistake to compare the result of a typeof operator to other string literals.

 js